What is Sustainable Healthcare?

 Our health is inextricably linked to the health of the environment and the planet.
 This is why the climate and nature crises are a health crisis: climate change and environmental degradation exacerbate existing health conditions, create new health challenges, worsen population health, drive health inequalities, and, through extreme weather events, result in harm and disruption to day-to-day healthcare provision, particularly for the most vulnerable.

 Click the sections below the diagram to find out how the health service contributes to climate change, and how a better environment can improve health.
+If you are unsure what a phrase or abbreviation means, click for a glossary of commonly-used terms.

 • What is Climate Change and Environmental Degradation?